Schwabacher, Ethel, b. 1903 d. 1984

 Collection Summary: Biographical material, letters, artist files, interview transcripts, audio tapes, notes, writings, printed material, photographs, and motion picture film document Schwabacher's research and writings on her former teacher Arshile Gorky, colleague John Ford, and other artists, as well as her own painting career.

-REEL 3975: A 1 p. biographical sketch, 1967, gives an outline of Schwabacher's career.
+A 1 page biographical sketch, 1967, gives an outline of Schwabacher's career.
 A transcript, 1965, is of an interview conducted by Colette Roberts.
 Photographs are of Schwabacher's art work completed between 1954 and 1964.
 Three reels of 16mm motion picture film, undated, include one which is untitled, and "Wolf", and "Brookdale Farm".

-Biographical/Historical Note: Painter, art historian; New York, N.Y.
+Biographical/Historical Note: Ethel Schwabacher (1903-1984) was a painter and art historian from New York, N.Y.
 Schwabacher studied at the National Academy of Design, the Art Students League, and in Europe before becoming a painting student under Arshile Gorky in New York, 1934-1936.
 Schwabacher wrote Arshile Gorky (1957), with a preface by Lloyd Goodrich and introduction by Meyer Schapiro, and a biography, John Ford, Conquistador, about her painting colleague and friend.

 Material on reels N69-64-N69-65 lent for microfilming 1966 by Schwabacher; all but a few miscellaneous items were subsequently donated 1974-1975 with material filmed on reels 4986-4987.
 Material on reel 3975 donated 1984 by Syracuse University, which had received it from Schwabacher.